clementderyckx/Strapi-block-to-JSX/README.md

 ### `generatedClassNames` property
 Set to false to not use library classnames on components.

 ### `classNames` property
 This config property allows you to set custom classnames for different block type.

 ## Classnames
 ### Included Classnames
 Every components has the classname `strapi-btjsx`. <br>
-In addition, each component has a specific class name following this pattern:<br>
+In addition, each component has a specific class name prefixed with `strapi-btjsx` following this pattern:<br>
 `strapi-btjsx-{componentName}{specification}`<br>
 This behavior can be disabled in the configuration object by setting the property generatedClassNames to false.